-First Exam (25% of Uniform Component of grade): Monday, October 9 6:00 - 7:30 pm Second Exam (30% of Uniform Component of grade): Monday, November 13 6:00 - 7:30 pm Final Exam (40% of Uniform Component of grade): Thursday, December 14 8:00 am - 10:00 am
+First Exam (25% of Uniform Component of grade): Monday, October 7 6:00 - 7:30 pm Second Exam (30% of Uniform Component of grade): Monday, November 11 6:00 - 7:30 pm Final Exam (40% of Uniform Component of grade): Tuesday, December 17 8:00 am - 10:00 am

-Exam times are not Michigan time, and the dates for the exams are absolutely firm.
+The dates for the exams are absolutely firm.
 Make plans NOW to be certain these dates are in your calendar.
 Generally, only students with a regularly scheduled class are accommodated at an alternate time.
 Anyone with a regularly scheduled class during these times should let me know immediately.
 Note that travel is not a sufficient excuse to have an exam scheduled on a different day.
 Missing an exam with an unapproved or undocumented excuse will result in a grade penalty in the course.